 Hannah’s Prayer

 After giving up Samuel, Hannah prays a beautiful prayer of praise and thanksgiving (1 Samuel 2:1-10.)
-She tells of her overflowing happiness; not in the birth of Samuel, but for God who answered her prayer!
+She tells of her overflowing happiness; not in the birth of Samuel, but for God, who answered her prayer!

 Hannah’s song of praise gives thanks that God gave her a position of honor and strength.
 She declares His sovereignty in her life and gives descriptions of how He grants surprising reversals to dire situations.

 Hannah and Elkanah visited Samuel each year when they went to the annual festival.
 Each time, Hannah brought Samuel a little robe she had made for him.
-Eli would bless Elkanah and Hannah and pray to God to give them more children.

 1 Samuel 2:21 tells us “the Lord was gracious to Hannah“; she subsequently gave birth to three sons and two daughters.
 And best of all, “the boy Samuel grew up in the presence of the Lord.”